ciao-lang/ciao_playground/examples/factorial_peano_iso.md

 But it provides a (large!) performance gain.
 Also, meta-logical tests (see later) allow using it in more modes.

-Try to encode the factorial program using `is/2`:
+Try in the following window to encode the factorial program using `is/2`, following the instructions:
 ```ciao_runnable
 :- module(_, _, [assertions]).